Watermark-based Attribution of AI-Generated Content: Experiments

-{\bf AI-generated.} We consider three GenAI models, i.e., Stable Diffusion, Midjourney, and DALL-E 2, which correspond to three datasets of AI-generated images.
-For Stable Diffusion, we use publicly available dataset DiffusionDB~\cite{wang2022diffusiondb}.
-For Midjourney, we collect its generated images from a website~\cite{midjourney-database}.
-For DALL-E 2, we also collect its generated images from a website~\cite{dalle2-database}.
-Following HiDDeN~\cite{zhu2018hidden}, for each dataset, we sample 10,000 images for training watermark encoders and decoders; and we sample 1,000 images for testing the performance of watermark-based detection and attribution.

-{\bf Non-AI-generated.} To evaluate the likelihood that a non-AI-generated image is falsely detected as AI-generated, we need non-AI-generated images.
-For this purpose, we combine the images in three benchmark datasets, including COCO~\cite{lin2014microsoft}, ImageNet~\cite{deng2009imagenet}, and Conceptual Caption~\cite{sharma2018conceptual}, and sample 1,000 images from the combined set uniformly at random as our non-AI-generated image dataset.
+\myparatight{Datasets} We consider both AI-generated and non-AI-generated images.
+For AI-generated, we use three public datasets~\citep{wang2022diffusiondb,midjourney-database,dalle2-database} generated respectively by Stable Diffusion, Midjourney, and DALL-E 2.
+For each dataset, we sample 10,000 images for training watermark encoders and decoders; and we sample 1,000 images for testing.
+For non-AI-generated, we combine the images in COCO~\citep{lin2014microsoft}, ImageNet~\citep{deng2009imagenet}, and Conceptual Caption~\citep{sharma2018conceptual}, and sample 1,000 images from the combined set uniformly at random as our non-AI-generated dataset.
+We scale the image size in all datasets to be 128 $\times$ 128.